-- (a) The salaries of all full-time and part-time employees shall be reviewed by the Board annually, in or about March or April of each year.
-The Board shall annually by appropriate motion, resolution or ordinance, establish salaries for all full-time and part-time employees upon completion of its review. - (b) The salaries of temporary employees may be reviewed by the Board from time to time.
+(a) The salaries of all full-time and part-time employees shall be reviewed by the Board annually, in or about April of each year.
+The Board shall annually by appropriate motion, resolution or ordinance, establish salaries for all full-time and part-time employees upon completion of its review.

+(b) The salaries of temporary employees may be reviewed by the Board from time to time.

 6.03 Time Records.
 Employees shall keep accurate time records.
 Each employee, except employees who are exempt under the Fair Labor Standards Act, shall daily record his or her time worked and absences on timesheet forms approved by the Administrator.
-Timesheets shall be signed by the employee upon completion of each pay period's entries and reviewed and signed by the Department Head (or in the absence of a department head, by a person desisgnated by the department head).
+Timesheets shall be signed by the employee upon completion of each pay period's entries and reviewed and signed by the Department Head (or in the absence of a department head, by a person designated by the department head).
 A Department Head's timesheets shall be signed by the Department Head and reviewed and signed by the Administrator.
 In no event shall any hourly employee be paid for time not recorded on a timesheet and approved by his or her department head or the Administrator.
 No Department Head or other supervisor shall permit or encourage any employee to work but not record his or her time.
 Timesheets are important legal documents and are the source documents for the Village payroll system.
 Their accuracy is an absolute must.

 6.04 Overtime.
 All employees, except employees who are exempt under the Fair Labor Standards Act, are entitled to time and one-half for all hours in excess of 40 hours in a 7 day period.
 Paid time off shall be credited as 8 hours worked for purposes of this section; any unpaid time off shall not be credited toward the 40 hours.
 Double time shall be paid on Sundays and all days observed as official Holidays.
+All overtime shall be approved by the Department Head, except in the case of emergency call out.